-Essential Oils for Men
+Essential Oils Preferred by Men

 Below is an expanded list of essential oils that are generally considered favorites amongst men.
 This is not necessarily an all-inclusive list, and we each, regardless of gender, have our own unique preferences.